 Who Doulas Serve

 There is a myth out there that doula will only help women who want to have a natural birth.
 This is far from the truth!
 Doulas will help any woman, regardless if she chooses a natural birth, narcotics, epidural, or needs an emergency C-section.
 We don’t discriminate!
 We are also not all hippies!
 Although born in 1960, I don’t consider myself a hippie.
 I was a little young for that era!
-A lot of us, myself included, are just regular people who feel very passionate about helping other women have the birth of their dreams.
+A lot of us, myself included, are just regular people who feel very passionate about helping families have the birth of their dreams.